FAQs about the Apprenticeship

-A: Our application deadline is September 30, 2013 (postmarked date) for U.S. residents for the apprenticeship course beginning the following spring (April 2014).
-The deadline for international applicants (including Canadians) is August 15, 2013 (postmarked date).
-Please note: Fees and Payments information has now been posted for the 2014 program.
-Check the Apprenticeship Information page for details.
+A: Our application deadline is September 30, 2017 for U.S. residents for the apprenticeship that begins the following spring (April 2017).
+The deadline for international applicants (including Canadians) is August 15, 2017.
+Note that the application dates for the 2017 program have already passed.

 Q: Do you have a brochure describing the program?

 A: We no longer have a printed brochure.
-An overview of the program, including application dates, is available at Apprentice/Training; detailed information, including links to the application, housing, scholarship, and (for international applicants) visa forms, is available at: Apprenticeship Information
+An overview of the program, including application dates, is available at Apprentice/Training; detailed information, including links to the application, housing, course fee waiver, and (for international applicants) visa forms, is available at: Apprenticeship Information.

 Q: Does the Apprenticeship offer financial aid?

-Q: Is UC Santa Cruz Extension considered a "Title IV School"?
-Can I use my Americorps education award to cover the cost of the Apprenticeship?
+Q: Can I use my Americorps education award to cover the cost of the Apprenticeship?

-A: You can use your Americorps education award for tuition, food dues, and for the books and tools that we require for the apprenticeship program (approximately $350).
-The University is a “Title IV School” but the extension program is not, so you are limited to using your award only for these items.
+A: You can use your Americorps education award for course fees, food dues, and for the books and tools that we require for the apprenticeship program (books and tools cost approximately $350 and will be yours to keep).
+You are limited to using your award only for these items.

 Q: Can I get UCSC credit toward an undergraduate degree by completing the Apprenticeship Program?

-Q: Is there a connection between the Apprenticeship Program and UCSC’s graduate programs in Environmental Studies/Agroecology or Biology?
+Q: Is there a connection between the Apprenticeship Program and UCSC’s graduate program in Environmental Studies/Agroecology or Biology?